You can get small business rate relief if:

 If your property has a rateable value below £18,000 (£25,500 in Greater London) you’re considered a small business.

 Even if you don’t qualify for small business rate relief, your business rates will be calculated using the small business multiplier instead of the standard one.
-This is the case even if you have multiple occupied properties.
+This is the case even if your business uses more than property.

 The multiplier shows the percentage (pence in the pound) of the rateable value that you pay in business rates.
 You can see a list of current multipliers on the Valuation Office Agency (VOA) website.